-Reports " Anomalies & Tools
+Reports " Anomalies

-The Reports " Anomalies & Tools panel contains links to the Anomalies tab, to the BGP Prefixes tab, to the Flow Collector tab and to the Packet Analyzer tab.
+The Reports " Anomalies panel contains links to the Anomalies tab and to the BGP Prefixes tab.

 Anomalies

 The Anomalies tab contains live and historical data that relates to DoS and DDoS attacks or other traffic anomalies.
 The number of active traffic anomalies is displayed within the Anomalies panel and it's refreshed every 10 seconds.
 It's not displayed if it's zero.